actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 ### Culture

+* Introduce the new engineer(s) to the relevant people within the organization
 * Remember not everyone maybe as smart as you are, they may be missing
     * Context / Situational awareness (how did we get from here to there?)
     * Tribal Knowledge